 For the midterm exam, there is a 10% penalty per 24-hour period after the due date.
-The 10% penalty applies the minute the deadline has been missed, i.e. at 2:46 p.m. on 10/08/2021.
+The 10% penalty applies the minute the deadline has been missed, i.e. at 1:51 p.m. on 10/12/2022.
 This means that if you are late with the exam, you should hold on to it for 24 hours in order to maximize your work time.
 Handing in a late exam before the 24 hours has expired means that you are not making full use of the time you have effectively gained with the 10% penalty.

-If you are handing in a late exam, please email me (coleman.3737@osu.edu) and the TA (khan.969@buckeyemail.osu.edu) to let us know.
+If you are handing in a late review, please email me (coleman.3737@osu.edu), Anisa Kline (kline.285@buckeyemail.osu.edu), and Rojika Sharma (sharma.1214@buckeyemail.osu.edu) to let us know before you hand it in.

 I will waive midterm late penalty for a handful of reasons, for example if you have a verifiable confining illness (i.e. COVID-19), a verifiable family emergency, jury duty, and/or military service.
 If any of these situations applies to you, I will expect an email prior to the exam so that we can work out an alternate due date and schedule.
 If you wait until the due date has passed to contact me, I will not waive the late penalties.
+'Verifiable' means that you provide written documentation, including a name and phone number of someone the TA will call for verification.